TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation: Introduction

-First, unlike simulation environments, real-world robots must engage in multi-round, safety-constrained interactions with physical objects, where parallel experimentation is infeasible, leading to severely limited efficiency for online learning~\cite{chen2025conrft}.
-Existing approaches enhance real-world RL efficiency through warm-up strategies~\cite{lei2025rl, li2025simplevla}, unified training objectives~\cite{chen2025conrft}, or human-in-the-loop (HiL) feedback mechanisms~\cite{luo2025precise}.
-However, such approaches remain strongly dependent on the quality, diversity, and timing of teleoperated demonstrations, leading to unstable model convergence and inconsistent performance.
-Second, motivated by the general-domain study~\cite{yue2025does}, which demonstrates that RL primarily reweights reasoning paths already supported by the base model rather than expanding them, we extend this insight to robotic manipulation.
-Through systematic real-world experiments, we observe that the effective exploration space of VLA models is closely tied to the data distribution used during supervised fine-tuning (SFT).
-Even with HiL assistance, learning in previously out-of-distribution (OOD) regions not covered by the SFT data remains challenging due to an unfavorable reward landscape and an imbalanced replay buffer.
-This observation exposes a critical bottleneck: although VLA models possess strong capacity, improving the exploration efficiency of real-world RL requires both expanding exploration support prior to online learning and actively guiding exploration.
+First, unlike simulation environments, real-world robots must operate under safety-constrained, sequential interactions with physical objects, where parallel experimentation is infeasible, leading to severely limited efficiency for online learning~\cite{chen2025conrft}.
+While existing approaches improve efficiency through warm-up strategies~\cite{lei2025rl, li2025simplevla}, unified training objectives~\cite{chen2025conrft}, or human-in-the-loop (HiL) feedback~\cite{luo2025precise}, they remain strongly dependent on the quality, diversity, and timing of teleoperated demonstrations, often resulting in unstable convergence.
+Second, through systematic real-world experiments, we identify a fundamental limitation of real-world RL for VLA models: the effective exploration space is tightly constrained by the trajectory distribution induced during supervised fine-tuning (SFT).
+Even with HiL assistance, learning in out-of-distribution (OOD) regions remains challenging due to an unfavorable reward landscape and an imbalanced replay buffer.
+This observation, consistent with findings in general domains~\cite{yue2025does}, suggests that RL primarily reweights existing behaviors rather than expanding beyond them.
+This insight highlights the importance of expanding the exploration space of VLA models for efficient post-training.